Jasig/ssp-data-importer/README.md

 2. `${batch.jdbc.user}` must be able to execute DML and DDL on it, and
 3. `external_*` tables must already exist in it.

-For the 1.0.0 `ssp-data-importer` release, you are responsible for creating the `external_*` tables yourself.
+For the 1.0.0 and 1.1.0 `ssp-data-importer` releases, you are responsible for creating the `external_*` tables yourself.
 The easiest way to do this is to dump these tables from an existing SSP install.
 On Postgres:

 ```bash